Health Advice for Gatherings

 - You can still go for a walk with your friend – but you need to keep at least two metres apart the entire time.

-No. Campgrounds, including private campgrounds and public campgrounds within a Territorial Park that accommodate overnight camping will remain closed.
+Yes.
+Campgrounds, including private campgrounds and public campgrounds within a Territorial Park that accommodate overnight camping can open.
+For more information, see Campground limitations ease further.

 Yes.
-Municipal parks, beaches, playgrounds and outdoor cook shelters are open.
-People can attend public parks and outdoor recreational areas as long as they practice social (physical) distancing of 2 metres.
+Municipal parks, beaches, playgrounds, and outdoor cook shelters are open.
+People can attend public parks and outdoor recreational areas if they practice social (physical) distancing of 2 metres.

 Indoor cook shelters and public washrooms that have showers are located in public parks will remain closed.

-All childcare arrangements – whether it is at a day home, daycare, or done by a family member who regularly visits your home – is still allowed.
+All childcare arrangements – whether it is at a day home, daycare, or done by a family member who regularly visits your home – are still allowed.

 To limit the introduction and spread of COVID 19, it is important to maintain physical distancing of 2 metres.
 Gatherings and certain businesses that require close contact between people increase the risk of spreading COVID-19.